The school will reopen to children on Tuesday 3rd September

 Ofsted visited our school in January 2017 and were impressed with the way the children worked together commenting;

 ‘The school is characterised by a strong family ethos and sits at the heart of the local community.’

-Class One consists of Early Years and Year 1 children and Year 2
+Class One consists of Reception and Years 1 and 2 children

-Class Two consists of Year 3 and 4 children.
+Class Two consists of Years 3 and 4 children

-Class Three consists of Year 5, and 6 children .
+Class Three consists of Years 5 and 6 children.